jasperblues/ICLoader/README.md

 [ICLoader dismiss];
 ```

-ICLoader is presented in the root view controller.
+ICLoader is presented in the root view controller's view.

+#Installation

+Installation is via <a href="http://www.cocoapods.org/?q=ICLoader">CocoaPods</a>.